-Total Net Change in Fund Balances - Governmental Funds \$ 40,590 Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long-term debt in the government-wide financial statements.
+Total Net Change in Fund Balances - Governmental Funds \$ 201,836 Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long-term debt in the government-wide financial statements.
 The net effect of removing the capital outlays and debt principal payments is to increase net position.
-90,000 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
+163,329 Depreciation is not recognized as an expense in governmental funds since it does not require the use of current financial resources.
 The net effect of the current year's depreciation is to decrease net position.
-(116,275) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+(122,186) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
 These include recognizing unavailable revenue from property taxes as revenue, adjusting current year revenue to show the revenue earned from the current year's tax levy and recognizing the liabilities associated with maturing long-term debt and interest.
-The net effect of these reclassifications and recognitions is to increase net position.
-1,001 GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
-These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$33,448.
+The net effect of these reclassifications and recognitions is to decrease net position.
+(201) GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$63,733.
 Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net pension liability.
-This caused a decrease in net position totaling \$42,741.
+This caused a decrease in the change in net position totaling \$58,038.
 Finally, the proportionate share of the TRS pension expense on the plan as a whole had to be recorded.
-The net pension expense decreased the change in net position by \$40,499.
-The net result is a decrease in the change in net position.
-(49,792) Change in Net Position of Governmental Activities \$ (34,476)
+The net pension expense decreased the change in net position by \$71,603.
+The net result was a decrease in the change in net position.
+(65,908) GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$30,855.
+Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net OPEB liability.
+This caused a decrease in the change in net position totaling \$27,966.
+Finally, the proportionate share of the TRS OPEB expense on the plan as a whole had to be recorded.
+The net OPEB expense decreased the change in net position by \$55,172.
+The net result was a decrease in the change in net position.
+(52,283) Change in Net Position of Governmental Activities \$ 124,587

-WALNUT SPRINGS INDEPENDENT SCHOOL DISTRICT STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2017
+WALNUT SPRINGS INDEPENDENT SCHOOL DISTRICT STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2021